Free shore access

 Last updated on February 12, 2024

 Many people rightly consider Two Step as one of the most beautiful sites in the Hawaii archipelago.
-Deep blue crystal-clear waters, spectacular coral seabeds, hundreds of multi-colored fish swimming in shoals, green turtles and even regular visits from dolphins and seals – Two Step is quite simply a must for snorkeling in Hawaii, both for beginners or experienced snorkelers.
+Deep blue crystal-clear waters, spectacular coral seabeds, hundreds of multi-colored fish swimming in shoals, green turtles and even regular visits from dolphins and seals – Two Step is quite simply a must for snorkeling in Hawaii, both for beginners and experienced snorkelers.

 Follow the road to the end.
-There (at the Park entrance), you can park in the parking lot ($5 per vehicle) or (with more uncertain success) in the streets nearby.
-The spot is in a small cove that you will see to your right (when you are facing the sea) at the entrance to the Park.
+There, at the Park entrance, you can park in the parking lot ($20 per vehicle, including the entrance fee) or in the streets nearby.
+The spot is in a small cove that you will see to your right when you are facing the sea at the entrance to the Park.

-You enter the water from a barrier of black volcanic rock running parallel with Honaunau Beach Road, opposite a small attended parking lot.
+Enter the water from the barrier of black volcanic rock running parallel to Honaunau Beach Road, opposite a small attended parking lot.
 First, locate the two natural steps carved into the rocks, which gave the spot its nickname.
 If you can’t see them, ask the other snorkelers present (you will rarely be alone) to point them out to you.

-In this area, you will also come across green turtles, which often rest on the seabed, in the hollows of the rocks.
+In this area, you will also come across green sea turtles, which often rest on the seabed, in the hollows of the rocks.
 Don’t disturb them.
 If you wait a little, you will probably see them coming up to the surface to breathe.

-The bay is relatively protected, but in the absence of a coral reef, it is still exposed to the sea waves.
+The bay is relatively protected, but in the absence of a coral reef, it is still exposed to waves.
 Postpone your swim if the sea is too rough, particularly because entering and leaving the water near the rocks can be dangerous.